Blablabla3012/RedBulb-Inversion/README.md

 <a/>
 Sanguine Bond

-* he/she told me nothing, my idea:
+* they told me nothing, my idea:
     * no sanguine bond spikes in demonic Angel ✅
     * add 1 shop item into the room (similar to "The Stairway")